elahe-dastan/shovel/README.md

 I' m now under a lot of pressure so can't write a good readme I hope I can come back
 Embarked: I think there is no order --> one hot encoder Embarked has 3 values 'C', 'Q', 'S'

+## How to handle missing values in the test dataset???
+I fill them the way I did in train dataset

+## What if I see something completely new in the test dataset
+In this dataset we had so many null values in the age column, to fill them I extracted the honorifics and said ...
+"the average age of Mr is this and the average age of Miss is that" now what shall I do if I see the honorific Dr with null age in the test dataset